 Space is a commodity in patient areas.
-When designing patient areas in healthcare facilities thoughtful consideration must be made for medical equipment placement, providing ample room for staff and guests, and the placement of amenities such as the patient TV also must be well planned.
+When designing patient areas in healthcare facilities, thoughtful consideration must be made for space efficiency.
+Medical equipment placement, providing ample room for staff and guests, and the placement of amenities such as the patient TV must also be well planned.

-When evaluating entertainment solutions for your patient experience, you want to be sure the device and connected hardware are safe, proven, reliable, and are intuitive to patients.
-Here’s a holistic overview of elements you should inspect to ensure you select the best arm-mounted bedside entertainment system for your patients.
+When evaluating entertainment solutions, you want to be sure the device and connected hardware are safe, proven, and reliable.
+Here’s an overview of elements you should inspect to ensure you select the best arm-mounted entertainment system.

 Do you wish you could provide more entertainment and relaxation features through your patient TVs without the added cost or long set-up process that interactive patient systems require?

 Medical-grade TVs offer patients added entertainment and relaxation options, no internet required.